turbot/steampipe-docs/docs/cloud/snapshots.md

       Team: <inlineCode>Weekly</inlineCode>, <inlineCode>Daily</inlineCode>, <inlineCode>Hourly</inlineCode><br/>
       Enterprise: <inlineCode>Weekly</inlineCode>, <inlineCode>Daily</inlineCode>, <inlineCode>Hourly</inlineCode>, <inlineCode>Custom</inlineCode><br/><br/>
-      For <inlineCode>Weekly</inlineCode>, <inlineCode>Daily</inlineCode> and <inlineCode>Hourly</inlineCode> frequencies, Steampipe Cloud will automatically allocate a random time for these, with `Weekly` schedules being run on a Sunday.
+      For <inlineCode>Weekly</inlineCode>, <inlineCode>Daily</inlineCode> and <inlineCode>Hourly</inlineCode> frequencies, Steampipe Cloud will automatically allocate a random time for these, with `Weekly` schedules being run at that time on a Sunday.
 For a <inlineCode>Custom</inlineCode> frequency, you can supply a cron schedule.
      The cron must not run more than every 15 minutes.
     </td>
   </tr>